What is the multiplication tables check (MTC)?

 How to prepare for the check

-The multiplication check is a check of your child’s times table knowledge of which they would have built up over the last two to three years.
-Children should cram for.
-It is logical progression from what they actually know.
-So, students should not have to study any extra for the times table test they should just be practising as normal.
+The multiplication check is a check of your child’s times tables knowledge, of which they would have built up over the last two to three years.
+Children should cram for it.
+It is a logical progression from what they actually know.
+So, students should not have to study any extra for the times table test, they should just be practising as normal.
 This should be around three or four times a week.
 The test is conducted online.
 Read government information on the multiplication check here.

 How the multiplication check will be conducted

-Question are selected from one hundred and twenty one number facts that make up the multiplication tables 2 to 12 with particular emphasis on the 6, 7-, 8-, 9- and 12-times table.
-Each multiplication question will only appear once in any 25-question series.
+Questions are selected from one hundred and twenty one number facts that make up the multiplication tables 2 to 12 with particular emphasis on the 6, 7, 8, 9 and 12 times tables.
+Each multiplication question will only appear once in any 25 question series.
 Children will not be asked to answer reversals of a question as part of the check (so if they’ve already answered 5 x 3 they won’t be asked about 3 x 5).

 Children will input answers on their computer.
-There a 3 second pause before the next questions.
+There’s a 3 second pause before the next question.
 Children will be given the opportunity to practise answering questions in this format before the official multiplication check begins.
 Children are given a six-second time limit to answer each question.
 This should be enough time for them to recall the multiplication facts that they know.

 When does it take place?